 Q: May I enter the same work in both the International and Explore This!
 Exhibitions?

 A: The specifications for these two shows are different and mutually exclusive.
 If a work qualifies for one show, it will not be eligible for the other.
 Explore This! requires work to include some element that makes it ineligible for the CPSA International Exhibition.

 Q: Does CPSA take a percentage of the commission for artwork sold during its shows?

 A: CPSA never profits from the sale of art displayed in its exhibitions.
 The gallery hosting the CPSA International Exhibition usually charges a commission as stated in the prospectus.
-There is no commission involved for the sale of artwork in Explore This! and ArtSpectations, because it is up to the artist to handle the arrangements.
+There is no commission involved for the sale of artwork in Explore This! because it is up to the artist to handle the arrangements.

 Q: Why does the CPSA International have size limits on artwork?

 A: One reason has to do with the amount of wall space available for hanging the accepted paintings.
 Another is that larger paintings are more difficult to handle and more expensive for artists to ship.
 Those who prefer to work large can enter our online show, Explore This!, which has no size restrictions.

 Q: Why are the specifications for CPSA shows so strictly enforced?

 A: The specifications for each exhibition need to be consistent over time and enforced consistently to provide a level playing field for members to earn signature status.
 Anything else is unfair to those who abide by the rules.